 We liked both shows but enjoyed the second show and fireworks the most.

-Dinner at Animators Palate was so cool!
+Pirate night dinner at Animators Palate was so cool!
 It was our second time going to that restaurant during the trip and we expected it to be the same theme and menu as the first night we were there.
 It was completely different!

 Previously, the lighting in the restaurant was blue to match the under the sea theme.
 On pirate night, all the lights were red!
 They really go all out to totally transform the restaurant.
 It’s really impressive!